steelbrain/apollo-link-firebase-ng/README.md

 - `@import(from: "fieldName")` to import the value of a sibling or parent exporter of same name
 - `@defer` to make parent field resolver despite lack of value on firebase subquery.
 Be careful with using this on deep arrays, as it'll re-render for each individual item received.

+Note that the objects received are to be treated as references, this is to save CPU/Memory when possible.
+Consumers can choose to deep clone the response when necessary.

 ### LICENSE

 The contents of this package/repository are licensed under the terms of MIT License.
 See the LICENSE file for more info.